hypertensy/userbars/docs/en/README.md

 | EU       | 4     | Europe        |
 | US       | 5     | North America |

-These constants are used as the second argument in the 'Client' class.
+These constants are used as the second argument in the `Client` class.